 Raising Equity Capital

-Equity Authorizations are not a guarantee that investors will receive tax credits.
+Equity authorizations are not a guarantee that investors will receive tax credits.
 Tax credit budgets are limited and tax credits are available on a first come, first serve basis.

-- the day the VCC's assigned tax credit budget sells out
+The VCC's equity authorization ends on its expiry date, or the day the VCC's assigned tax credit budget sells out, whichever is earlier.

-Equity Authorizations may be suspended at any time with limited or no notice.
+Equity authorizations may be suspended at any time with limited or no notice.

 VCCs should claim tax credits through the electronic Tax Credit Application (eTCA) as soon as investment has been raised, and share purchase reports and tax credit application requirements have been met.

 VCCs can apply to raise additional equity capital each tax budget year using the Additional Equity Application (PDF, 617 KB).